 Reading is still incredibly important in Year One, the more we read the more effective our writing will be.
-Each child will take part in two guided reading sessions in a normal week and we have volunteers who come to listen to us too.
+Each child will take part in two whole class guided reading sessions in a normal week and we have volunteers who come to listen to us too.
 We develop our understanding of phonics and spelling through Letters and Sounds and by the end of the year we are whizzing away!
 Alongside this, we work hard to develop our writing skills and we try to imagine ourselves as authors.
 We cover a wide range of writing styles and we try to write for different reasons.
-Hopefully we will be ready to start joining our letters soon as well.

 We work just as hard in Numeracy and we follow a mastery system that enables us to gain an in depth knowledge of different mathematical ideas.
 We learn to apply our skills and problem solve.
 Miss Bishop loves to ask the question 'why?'...

 Our topic for the Autumn Term is Ourselves and Explorers and this covers a wide range of subjects, including Science, Geography and History.
 We also develop our computing skills.
 At the moment we are learning to program...!